-Beside cultivated coffee trees, numerous wild coffee species are known to botanists, but largely ignored by agronomists and breeders although these species may be crucial for future coffee crop development to face climate changes.
-Based on morphological data, the phylogenetically closest genus called Psilanthus has been recently placed into Coffea.
-The genus Coffea (broad sense) includes woody plants belonging to the Rubiaceae family.
-It comprises 124 species and 17 additional taxa, with a natural distribution covering tropical Africa, Madagascar, Comoros, Mauritius and the Reunion Islands extending to Southern and Southeast Asia and Australasia.
-However, the two genera mainly differ by the flower morphology.
-The former genusPsilanthus is present on the African continent, Asia (India, Sri Lanka, tropical and Southeast Asia) and Oceania (Northern Australia) but absent from the islands of the West Indian Ocean (Madagascar, Mascarenes and Comoros).
-The merging of these two genera introduced a possible source of name confusion as numerous works are focused only on Coffea sensu stricto.
+In addition to cultivated coffee trees, numerous wild coffee species are known to botanists, but are largely ignored by agronomists and plant breeders, despite the fact that these species may be crucial for the future development of coffee cultivation to cope with climate change.
+Based on morphological data, the phylogenetically closest genus, Psilanthus, has recently been included in Coffea.
+The genus Coffea (broadly defined) includes woody plants belonging to the family Rubiaceae.
+It comprises 124 species and 17 additional taxa, with a natural distribution spanning tropical Africa, Madagascar, Comoros, Mauritius and the Reunion Islands, extending into South and Southeast Asia and Australasia.
+However, the two genera differ mainly in flower morphology.
+The formerPsilanthus genus is present on the African continent, Asia (India, Sri Lanka, tropical and Southeast Asia) and Oceania (northern Australia), but absent from the islands of the western Indian Ocean (Madagascar, Mascarene and Comoros).
+The merger of these two genera introduced a possible source of naming confusion, as numerous works focus only on Coffea sensu stricto.
 Another source of species name confusion is the presence of numerous past or modern synonymies.